 The College logo, created by Graphic Artist Suesue Okada in 1988, and the 1980 Bumpei Akaji sculpture at the entrance of the campus both place high value on Kaua'i's natural environment.
-The logo is symbolic of Kaua'i: "The sun, the winds, the mountain, the ocean - all are important aspects of Kaua'i.
+The logo is symbolic of Kaua'i: "The sun, the winds, the mountain, the ocean all are important aspects of Kaua'i.
 This island world colors our being, affects what we become.
 In the same way, the College fosters our pursuit of knowledge, awareness, and growth, helping us attain serenity and completeness."
-The sculpture is associated with the KCC Foundation: "Nani Kaua'i: Ke mau nei ke ea o Kaua'i Puhi 'aina malu'' (Beautiful Kaua'i: The spirit of Kaua'i thrives in the peaceful land of Puhi).
+The sculpture is associated with the KCC Foundation: "Nani Kaua'i: Ke mau nei ke ea o Kaua'i i Puhi 'aina malu" (Beautiful Kaua'i: The spirit of Kaua'i thrives in the peaceful land of Puhi).
 The KCC Alumni Association uses as its symbol the kukui or candlenut tree whose nut was used by ancient Hawaiians as a candle; thus kukui means light and the tree symbolizes enlightenment and education.

 The taro leaf is the logo for Ho'ouluwehi, The Sustainable Living Institute on Kaua'i.
 This logo is included in the Course Description section of the catalog to identify courses with sustainable concepts.
-Sustainability is defined as fostering the long-term maintenance of wellbeing, while respecting the balance of environmental, economic, social, and cultural aspects of any one endeavor.
-In respecting the College's ambition, Ho'ouluwehi narrowed down its scope and focus to four areas: 1) food production, 2) renewable energy, 3) affordable housing/ sustainable living, and 4) waste elimination.
+Sustainability is defined as fostering the long-term maintenance of well-being, while respecting the balance of environmental, economic, social, and cultural aspects of any one endeavor.
+In respecting the College's ambition, Ho'ouluwehi narrowed down its scope and focus to four areas: 1) food production, 2) renewable energy, 3) affordable housing/sustainable living, and 4) waste elimination.
 To determine which courses should be awarded the taro leaf logo, five topic areas were used: 1) Economics, 2) Social, cultural, historic, 3) Science and technology, 4) Environmental, and 5) Written, oral, and artistic.

-2012 • 2013 DATES TO REMEMBER

-Please check a current Schedule of Classes to confirm these dates.
-FALL 2012
+2013 • 2014 DATES TO REMEMBER Please check a current Academic Calendar to confirm these dates.

+FALL

 Academic advising begins for continuing students Feb 1

-Registration begins for continuing students Apr 9
+Registration begins for continuing students Apr 8

-Academic advising/registration begins for new and returning students Apr 16
+Academic advising/registration begins for new and returning students Apr 15

-Statehood Day (Holiday) Aug 17
+Statehood Day (Holiday) Aug 16

-First day of instruction Aug 20
+First day of instruction Aug 26

 Begin fee charges for late registration:

 \$5 registration fee for in-person transaction (no charge for transaction done on the web)

-\$30 late registration fee for all transactions Aug 20
+\$30 late registration fee for all transactions Aug 26

-Last day to add semester courses Aug 24
+Last day to add semester courses Aug 30

-Last day for 100% tuition refund for semester length course Aug 24
+Last day for 100% tuition refund for semester length course Aug 30

-Labor Day (Holiday) Sep 3
+Labor Day (Holiday) Sep 2

-Last day for 50% tuition refund for semester length course Sep 10
+Last day for 50% tuition refund for semester length course Sep 16

-Last day of erase period Sep 10
+Last day of erase period Sep 16

-Last day to petition for semester graduationOct 15
+Last day to petition for semester graduation Oct 15

-Last day for changes: withdrawal from semester courses, credit/no credit option
+Last day for changes: withdrawal from semester courses, credit/no credit opt ion

-for semester courses, declare auditor for semester courses, split-level changes,
+for semester courses, declare auditor for semester courses,

-and incomplete grade changes Oct 29
+and incomplete grade changes Oct 28

-Election Day (Holiday) Nov 6

-Veterans' Day (Holiday) Nov 12
+Veterans' Day (Holiday) Nov 11

-Thanksgiving Day (Holiday) Nov 22
+Thanksgiving Day (Holiday) Nov 28

-Thanksgiving recessNov 22 - 23
+Thanksgiving recess Nov 28 - 29

-Last day of instruction Dec 6
+Last day of instruction Dec 12

-Evaluation/final examination days Dec 7, 10 - 13
+Evaluation/final examination days Dec 13, 16 - 19

-End of semester Dec 14
+End of semester Dec 20

-2012 • 2013 DATES TO REMEMBER
+2013 • 2014 DATES TO REMEMBER

-Please check a current Schedule of Classes to confirm these dates.
+Please check a current Academic Calendar to confirm these dates.SPRING2014